- Member Central

 - PDMA Store

-To help you prepare for the NPDP exam, PDMA is excited to announce the publication of a newly revised NPDP Body of Knowledge (BoK), which combines all preparation materials needed for the revised exam into a single publication.
+To help you prepare for the NPDP exam, PDMA is excited to announce the publication of a newly revised PDMA Body of Knowledge (BOK) — A Guidebook to Training and Certification, which combines all preparation materials needed for the revised exam into a single publication.